mmikhasenko/LM-Notes-HadronPhysics/2024-Lecture-04.md

 A key question is why the beam energies are asymmetric.
 This design choice is deliberate and clever.
 By giving the electron and positron beams different energies, the entire system receives a boost when produced.
 This boost is in the direction of the higher-energy beam (the electron beam) due to energy conservation.

 The boost has a significant effect on the B mesons:

-- The B mesons gain a substantial longitudinal momentum.
+-The B mesons gain a substantial longitudinal momentum.
 - They live longer in the laboratory frame due to relativistic time dilation.
 - They travel farther from the primary vertex before decaying.